An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Most tourist guidebooks will tell you to stay near the centre of nightlife near Dotonbori.

 After a few stays in the area, my preference these days is in favour of staying a few stops away on the subway line to escape the crowds that the area is known for.
+However, if you want the most atmosphere on your doorstep, then Dotonbori is a great choice!

 • Budget – Hotel Sobial: I stayed in this modern hotel with clean and compact rooms, a 2-minute walk from Daikokucho Station, only one stop from Namba station and the Dotonbori area.